Projective module

-In mathematics, particularly in algebra, the class of projective modules enlarges the class of free modules (that is, modules with basis vectors) over a ring, by keeping some of the main properties of free modules.
+In mathematics, particularly in algebra, the class of projective modules enlarges the class of free modules (that is, modules with basis vectors) over a ring, keeping some of the main properties of free modules.
 Various equivalent characterizations of these modules appear below.

 Every free module is a projective module, but the converse fails to hold over some rings, such as Dedekind rings that are not principal ideal domains.
-However, every projective module is a free module if the ring is a principal ideal domain such as the integers, or a polynomial ring (this is the Quillen–Suslin theorem).
+However, every projective module is a free module if the ring is a principal ideal domain such as the integers, or a (multivariate) polynomial ring over a field (this is the Quillen–Suslin theorem).

 Projective modules were first introduced in 1956 in the influential book Homological Algebra by Henri Cartan and Samuel Eilenberg.

 Definitions

 Lifting property

 The usual category theoretical definition is in terms of the property of lifting that carries over from free to projective modules: a module P is projective if and only if for every surjective module homomorphism f : N ↠ M and every module homomorphism g : P → M, there exists a module homomorphism h : P → N such that fh = g.
 (We don't require the lifting homomorphism h to be unique; this is not a universal property.)

 The advantage of this definition of "projective" is that it can be carried out in categories more general than module categories: we don't need a notion of "free object".
 It can also be dualized, leading to injective modules.
 The lifting property may also be rephrased as every morphism from $P$ to $M$ factors through every epimorphism to $M$.
 Thus, by definition, projective modules are precisely the projective objects in the category of R-modules.